Public Safety Administration

 In order to be admitted to the M.S. in PSA degree program, an applicant must meet Graduate School and program admission requirements.

-General requirements for domestic student admission to SIUC Graduate School include: a 2.7 grade point average (on a 4.0 grading scale) in the last two years of Bachelor’s degree coursework or a 3.0 grade point average on all previous graduate work.
+General requirements for domestic student admission to SIUC Graduate School include: a 2.7 or better grade point average (on a 4.0 grading scale) on the entire last undergraduate GPA earned at the time of application or a 3.0 grade point average on all previous graduate work.
 Specific requirements or equivalences for international student admissions and early admission consideration may be found on the SIUC Graduate School website at gradschool.siu.edu/apply/.

 Applicants to the M.S. in PSA program may begin the admissions process when they need no more than 32 credit hours beyond the credit shown on their transcript at the time of application to complete all requirements for the bachelor’s degree.